First Year Undergraduate

 - To read our policy on service animals in residence: Queen’s Residence Service Animal Policy

-- You require your Queen’s 8-digit student number to apply.
+- You require your Queen’s 8-digit Student ID to apply.

 - Room preferences are only a guide in the process and not a guarantee — please make sure to familiarize yourself with the room types and rank your top 5 preferences.